 Dr. Narula is a board-certified cardiologist at Lenox Hill Hospital in Manhattan and an assistant professor of cardiovascular medicine at the Zucker School of Medicine at Hofstra/Northwell.
 She also serves as the associate director of the Women's Cardiovascular Disease Center at Lenox Hill Hospital.
 She also has been a frequent contributor to O, The Oprah Magazine.

 She joined Lenox Hill Heart & Vascular Institute of New York in 2010 and provides outpatient consultative care.
 Additionally, she is board-certified in nuclear cardiology, echocardiography and internal medicine.

-After graduating from Stanford University with degrees in Economics and Biology, she was founder and CEO of her own small business, Sun Juice Inc. Subsequently she obtained her medical degree at USC Keck School of Medicine where she graduated with Alpha Omega Alpha Society Honors.
+After graduating from Stanford University with degrees in economics and biology, she was founder and CEO of her own small business, Sun Juice Inc. Subsequently, she obtained her medical degree at USC Keck School of Medicine where she graduated with Alpha Omega Alpha Society Honors.
 Dr. Narula completed her residency in internal medicine at Harvard University/Brigham and Women's Hospital and her fellowship training in cardiology at New York Presbyterian-Weill Cornell Medical Center.

 Dr. Narula is currently a fellow of the American College of Cardiology (FACC).
-She serves as a member for both the NYC Go Red for Women Committee and is a national spokesperson for the AHA.
-She is a recipient of the Super Doctors Award for NYC 2014-2018.
-Her interests include preventive cardiology, women's health and the management of coronary artery disease.
+She serves as a member for both the NYC Go Red for Women Committee and is a national spokesperson for the American Heart Association.
+She is a recipient of the 2019 WomenHeart Nanette Wenger Award for Media and the Super Doctors Award for NYC 2014-2019.
+Her interests include women's health and prevention.